SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## CNN model

-Convolutional Nueral Networks (CNNs) are a supervised machine learning tool that trains by using labelled data.
+Convolutional Neural Networks (CNNs) are a type supervised machine learning tool trained by using labelled data.
+These networks are designed to work with classification tasks such as imagery or object detection.
+They use a gridlike topogrpahy to detect patterns, trends and texture.
+In this project a CNN model will be trained using labelled data from the benchmark indices and the bands listed in table X.

 # 3.0 Results & Discussion

 Limitations:
 - Water and cloud detection